Health Indicator Report of Disability Prevalence

 U.S. Target: 18 States and the District of Columbia

-Other ObjectivesOther Healthy People 2020 Objectives include: *DH-4 Reduce the proportion of adults with disabilities aged 18 years and older who experience delays in receiving primary and periodic preventive care due to specific barriers. *DH-7 Reduce the proportion of older adults with disabilities who use inappropriate medications. *DH-8 Reduce the proportion of adults with disabilities aged 18 and older who experience physical or program barriers that limit or prevent them from using available local health and wellness programs.
+Other ObjectivesOther Healthy People 2030 Objectives include: *DH-01: Reduce the proportion of adults with disabilities aged 18 years and older who experience delays in receiving primary and periodic preventive care due to cost. *0A-01: Increase the proportion of older adults with reduced physical or cognitive function who engage in light, moderate, or vigorous leisure-time physical activities.

 What Is Being Done?Due to the need for programmatic, policy, and environmentally based inclusion strategies, the Centers for Disease Control and Prevention awarded the Disability and Health Program at the Utah Department of Health a five-year grant to reduce disparities for people with disabilities through improving health promotion and chronic disease management inclusivity.
 Quarterly meetings that guide inclusion efforts occur with the Utah Disability Advisory Committee, which is comprised of people with disabilities, public health management, and organizations that specialize in and serve people with disabilities.
 Currently, programmatic efforts are focused on: *Training public health administration and staff to increase their programs' accessibility and inclusivity, *Raising awareness and increasing access to data on the health of people with disabilities, and *Developing and increasing the spread of inclusive health promotion programs (primarily focused on physical activity, nutrition, and diabetes).